This is the cheapest gas in Las Vegas right now - NewsBreak

 This is the cheapest gas in Las Vegas right now

-(LAS VEGAS, NM) Depending on where you fill up in Las Vegas, you could be saving up to $0.03 per gallon on gas.
+(LAS VEGAS, NM) According to Las Vegas gas price data, you could be saving up to $0.05 per gallon on gas.

-Murphy Express at 2607 7Th St was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $3.06 per gallon Wednesday.
-By comparison, the most expensive gallon was at Alon at 423 Grand Ave, where a gallon of regular was selling for $3.09.
+On Saturday the cheapest gallon of unleaded regular in the area was at Crossroads at 700 Grand Ave.
+Regular there was listed at $3.04 per gallon Wednesday, compared to $3.09 at Alon at 423 Grand Ave, which GasBuddy clocked as the most expensive station in the area.

 Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
 Across the greater Las Vegas area, GasBuddy recorded the average price of gas at $3.08 per gallon for regular.